imabhisht/Bridged_Backend_Assessment/README.md

 - **Performance Monitoring**:
   - The `MongoHealthService` monitors connection pool stats, latency, and operation metrics to detect bottlenecks and ensure database health.
   - Logging is implemented using NestJS's `Logger` to track connection events and errors.

+- **Connection Pooling**:
+  - The application uses connection pooling to manage concurrent database connections efficiently.
+  - The connection pool is configured to handle high-volume scenarios with a maximum of 100 connections.
+  - The connection pool is configured to handle high-volume scenarios with a maximum of 100 connections.

 ### Durability
 - **MongoDB Write Concern**: